AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 ## `VDU 23, 0, &8A, n`: Set the cursor start column §§§§

-This command defines the start column of the cursor.
+This command defines the start pixel column of the text cursor.
 The displayed cursor will be drawn from the start column to the end column.
-The start column must be less than the current font width (which is currently 8 pixels, and cannot currently be adjusted).
+The start column can be set to any value, but for the cursor to be visible it must be less than the current font width.
+The default value is 0.

 Acorn systems did not support directly adjusting the number of columns used by the cursor, and so this command is not supported on those systems and is an Agon-specific extension.

 ## `VDU 23, 0, &8B, n`: Set the cursor end column §§§§

-This command defines the end column of the cursor.
+This command defines the end pixel column of the cursor.
 The displayed cursor will be drawn from the start column to the end column.
-The end column must be greater than the start column, and less than the current font width.
+The end column can be set to any value, but for the cursor to be visible it must be greater than the start column, and less than the current font width.
+The default value is 255, which together with the default start column value ensures the cursor is the full width of the currently selected font.

 Together with the start column, this command defines the width of the cursor.

 If the start and end column values are equal then the cursor will be drawn as a vertical line.
-If the end column value is less than the start column value then the cursor will not be drawn.
 If a value is given that is greater than the current font width then the cursor will be drawn to the end of the font width.

 Acorn systems did not support directly adjusting the number of columns used by the cursor, and so this command is not supported on those systems and is an Agon-specific extension.

+## `VDU 23, 0, &8C, x; y;`: Relative cursor movement (by pixels) §§§§§

+This command will move the text cursor by the given number of pixels in the X and Y directions.
+The primary purpose of this command is to allow for slight adjustments of the text cursor position to facilitate text drawing features such as superscript, subscript and manual kerning.

+Normal cursor scrolling and wrapping behaviour will be obeyed, depending on the currently set cursor behaviour.

 ## `VDU 23, 0, &90, n, b1, b2, b3, b4, b5, b6, b7, b8`: Redefine character n (0-255) with 8 bytes of data §

 This command works identically to `VDU 23, n, b1, b2, b3, b4, b5, b6, b7, b8`, but allows characters 0-31 to also be redefined.

+NB from Console8 VDP 2.8.0 this command will only funciton if the currently selected font is the system font.

-## `VDU 23, 0, &91`: Reset all characters to original definition §
+## `VDU 23, 0, &91`: Reset all system font characters to original definition §

-This command will reset all characters to their original definitions.
+This command will reset all system font characters to their original definitions.

 ## `VDU 23, 0, &92, char, bitmapId;`: Map character char to display bitmapId §§